My Dinner

 Recipe Variations

-There is not just one right recipe for Spitzbuben.
-Here are some suggestions on how you can modify your recipe to your requirements.
+There's not just one right recipe for Spitzbuben.
+Here are some suggestions for how you can modify the recipe to suit your needs:

-• Replace the ground hazelnuts with ground almonds
+• Replace the ground hazelnuts (affiliate link) with ground almonds (affiliate link)

-• For Spitzbuben without nuts - use my recipe for German butter cookie instead for the dough.
+• For Spitzbuben without nuts, use my recipe for German butter cookies instead for the dough

-• You do not have to use jam to fill the cookies.
-Try making it with Nutella or Lemon curd instead
+• You don't have to use jam to fill the cookies.
+Try Nutella or lemon curd instead

-• Instead of sprinkling the top cookie with icing /confectioners sugar, you can also glaze them with dark chocolate or lemon icing.
+• Instead of sprinkling the top cookies with icing/confectioners' sugar, you can also glaze them with dark chocolate or lemon icing

-• If you find that the dough sticks to the work surface when rolling, cover the surface with some flour.
-A non-stick silione mat can help in this case as well.
+• If the dough sticks to the work surface when rolling, dust the surface with flour.
+A non-stick silicone mat can help as well.

 You can prepare the dough up to three days ahead.
 Store it in an airtight container in the fridge until you are ready to roll and cut them.